Tower Bridge spans the River Thames on a clear day, with a boat in the foreground and city buildings behind.

 You can also book a tour of the Houses of Parliament to explore the historic chambers and rooms inside.
 The tour lasts about 90 minutes and gives you a proper look at how things work behind the scenes.

-10. Check out world-class exhibits at one of London’s free museums
+11. Check out world-class exhibits at one of London’s free museums

 One of the best things about London?
 So many incredible museums are completely free.
 There are over 100 across the city, and honestly, we never get tired of them.

-For a first trip, we’d start with the British Museum.
-It’s a classic for a reason.
 It’s easy to reach, filled with iconic pieces like the Rosetta Stone and Egyptian mummies, and the building itself is stunning (the glass-roofed Great Court is a great spot for photos, see below!).
+Plus, entry is FREE!

 The British Museum's Great Court is filled with natural light, people, and a round building in the centre.